linalab/p5/readme.md

 # P5.js

 ## **Intro to P5: [https://p5js.org/](https://p5js.org/)**

-In this class we’re going to use p5.js, a JavaScript library  based on  [Processing](https://processing.org/) for **creating creative designs**, interaction and more things that can be added on a web.
+p5.js is a JavaScript library  based on  [Processing](https://processing.org/) for **creating creative designs**, interaction and more things that can be added on a web.

 Using the original metaphor of **a software sketchbook**, p5.js has a full set of **drawing** functionality.
 However, you're not limited to your drawing canvas, you can think of your whole browser page as your sketch!